 Cant boot from USB but BIOS/UEFI supports USB booting

 Some flash drives ship formatted (without a partition), but this USB boot tool requires the drive to contain a partition with a MBR (Master Boot Record).
 To ensure compatibility, the installer will format your device during preparation.

 When booting Linux distributions from some laptops such as the Lenovo Yoga with a touchscreen, the acpi=off boot parameter might be necessary in order to successfully boot.

 If you don't have a floppy drive and get fd0 errors while booting, simply add floppy.allowed_drive_mask=0 to the append line for the troubled entry.
 Although the best fix is to simply disable floppy in BIOS.

-Persistently Saving Changes: YUMI currently enables the casper-rw persistence feature for some (but not all) Ubuntu based distributions.
-Yes, you can have multiple persistent Ubuntu based distributions, as each distro utilizes it's own casper-rw file. * Persistence will NOT work on NTFS formatted USB drives.
-Some Distributions also will not even boot via NTFS!
+The casper-rw persistence feature is used for some (but not all) Debian and Ubuntu based distributions.
+Yes, you can also have multiple persistent distributions, as each distro utilizes its own block file.

 In order to load Ophcrack tables, the tables folder needs to exist at the root directory of the USB device; (example F:\tables\vista_free).
 You can get Ophcrack Tables from the Official Ophcrack site.
 Once downloaded, simply unzip them to the root of the USB.
 Because you're using this method, you can have your Windows 11/10/8/XP tables all working together on the same device.